 Speed determines whether they convert or drift.
 If booking requires a callback, if the confirmation takes a day, or if nobody explains what happens next, friction compounds.
 Gartner reports that 85% of customer service leaders are now piloting conversational AI solutions to close exactly these kinds of gaps.

-An AI receptionist completes the loop in real time.
+An AI receptionist ensures completion of the loop in real time.
 It books on live calendars, confirms by text, sends reminders, and walks the caller through the next steps before they hang up.

 What an AI receptionist handles at the point of conversion